 Images have always been with us, including the image of the world.
 At different times and in different places there are different images of the world, and that is why history and comparative anthropology are not just descriptions of events and practices, but representations of events and practices.

-The notion of “the real” is even more debated in an era when the highly-optimized interaction loops, personal news feed, bots, automatically generated content, fake news, possibility to immerse into an augmented reality and ever-getting smarter AI is challenging the very nature of “reality” and shaping a new conditions of human perception.
+The notion of “the real” is even more debated in an era when the highly-optimized interaction loops, a personal news feed, bots, automatically generated content, fake news, the possibility to immerse into augmented reality, and ever-getting smarter AI is challenging the very nature of “reality” and shaping new conditions of human perception.

-Worldwide the human life is redirected to the online world, where the new worldview is being produced by making, watching and circulating data in enormous quantities.
+Worldwide human life is redirected to the online world, where a new worldview is being produced by making, watching, and circulating data in enormous quantities.

-video installation, 4 synchronised videos each around 10 min
+video installation, 4 synchronized videos each 09:30 min